kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

   satisfies some specific conditions
 - Let users discover what conditions they are subject to through `(Self)SubjectAccessReview`
-- Initially support write and connect requests, with options to expand coverage to read[^2] and impersonate verbs later.
+- Initially support enforcement of write and connect requests in the `k8s.io/apiserver` `WithAuthorization` HTTP filter, with options to expand coverage to read[^2] and impersonate verbs later.
+However, conditions can be returned for any verb in `SubjectAccessReview` responses, so extensions can be built arbitrarily on top.
+For instance, aggregated API servers can choose to enforce conditions on whatever custom verbs it wants, and authorizer can return conditions for any verb it likes.
 - Allow conditions to be expressed in both transparent, analyzable forms (like Cedar or CEL), or opaque ones (like just `policy16`)
 - Support expressing both “Allow” and “Deny” effect conditions.